learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Standards_For_Best_Practices.md

 ### What Is a Standard?

-According to the Standards Council of Canada (SCC), a standard is defined "as a document, established by consensus and approved by a recognized body, that provides for common and repeated use, rules, guidelines or characteristics for activities or their results, aimed at the achievement of the optimum degree or order in a given context."
+According to the Standards Council of Canada (SCC), a standard is defined as "a document, established by consensus and approved by a recognized body, that provides for common and repeated use, rules, guidelines or characteristics for activities or their results, aimed at the achievement of the optimum degree or order in a given context."

+In simpler terms, a standard is a set of agreed-upon rules or guidelines approved by a recognized authority, with the goal of achieving the best outcomes in a particular situation.

 ### [Why Are Standards Important?](#why-are-standards-important-1)

 Broadly, standards play an important role for ensuring consistency, safety, and quality.
 They serve as guiding principles for excellence.
 In the world of technology, such as software engineering, they act as a benchmark for developers to create high-quality, maintainable code that meets industry standards and best practices.

-In addition, following standards promotes compatibility between different software components and systems, facilitating seamless integration and communication.
+In addition, adopting standards promotes compatibility between different software components and systems, facilitating seamless integration and communication.
 This reduces development time, costs, and enhances the overall reliability and scalability of software solutions.
 This ensures that software systems meet industry-specific requirements and standards for safety, security, and data protection.

 ### [How Are Standards Created?](#how-are-standards-created-1)